 Originally from Lancashire, I have been living in Bristol on and off since 1994 and love it here.

-I am a Christian and married to a vicar.
-We have a full and hectic home life with two teenage sons - and a mad dog.
+I have a full and hectic home life with two teenage sons - and a mad dog.
 We have personal experience of the impact of Asperger’s syndrome on family life.

 I’ve had a far from sheltered up-bringing, and my broad life experience has included time spent working with disadvantaged people in Singapore, Uganda, South Africa and in the UK.